 For dinner for two of us, we spent between 20MYR ($7AUD/$5USD) and 37MYR ($13AUD/$9USD) which included some savoury foods, some sweet foods, a shared large drink, and occasionally some fruit or snacks to take home for the next day.
 So cheap!

-Langkawi Night Market Locations
+Night Market Langkawi Locations

-The night markets in Langkawi move around are in different locations every night.
 So no matter where you are staying on the island, there will be a market near you – or you can just do as I did and visit them wherever you are.
-Here is where you can find them.

 Monday Night Market